-Gemini Exchange is a regulated cryptocurrency exchange, wallet, and custodian that makes it simple and secure to buy Bitcoin, Ethereum, and various other cryptocurrencies.
-The exchange was launched in 2015 in the US by the Winklevoss twins Cameron & Tyler, who rose to fame in 2004 after they sued Mark Zuckerberg over Facebook and the company has now expanded its operations to Europe and Asia.
+Gemini Exchange is a regulated cryptocurrency exchange, wallet, and custodian that makes buying Bitcoin, Ethereum, and various other cryptocurrencies simple and secure.
+The exchange was launched in 2015 in the US by the Winklevoss twins Cameron & Tyler, who rose to fame in 2004 after they sued Mark Zuckerberg over Facebook.
+The company has now expanded its operations to Europe and Asia.

 Gemini Exchange Fees

-Gemini has a fairly complicated fee structure, which will depend on the way that you access their platform and whether this may be via mobile, the web application, or using their ActiveTrader platform.
+Gemini has a fairly complicated fee structure, which will depend on how you access their platform and whether this may be via mobile, the web application, or using their ActiveTrader platform.
 The below will explain the fees associated with the exchange platform only.

 Withdrawal & Deposit Fees

 Gemini does not charge any fees for deposits made using crypto and wire transfers.
 Although, some bank fees may apply depending on your bank.
-I wouldn’t personally recommend it, but if you chose to pay with a debit card you are charged 3.49% of the total purchase amount.
+I wouldn’t personally recommend it, but if you choose to pay with a debit card, you are charged 3.49% of the total purchase amount.

-Withdrawals are dependent on the type of cryptocurrency but are also generally free for less than 10 per calendar month, per withdrawal.
+Withdrawals depend on the type of cryptocurrency but are also generally free for less than 10 per calendar month per withdrawal.
 And all bank wire withdrawals are also free of charge.
 A list of all the crypto fees can be found here.

 Platform Trading Fees

 All orders that are placed using the Gemini exchange incur both a convenience fee and a transaction fee.
-Before you place your order, you will be quoted a price that includes the convenience fee and in addition, you’ll also see the transaction fee that has been applied too, and these will depend on your trading amount and currency.
+Before you place your order, you will be quoted a price that includes the convenience fee, and in addition, you’ll also see the transaction fee that has been applied too, which will depend on your trading amount and currency.

-If you want to help to reduce the transaction fees that you will be paying on Gemini, there are savings to be had by trading with Gemini ActiveTrader where you can reduce your fees to a maximum of 0.35%.
+If you want to help reduce the transaction fees you will be paying on Gemini, there are savings to be had by trading with Gemini ActiveTrader, where you can reduce your fees to a maximum of 0.35%.

 Is Gemini Safe?

-Gemini has never reportedly been hacked and the majority of assets are held in our offline, in Cold Storage.
+Gemini has never reportedly been hacked, and most assets are held offline in Cold Storage.
 Only a small portion is held in their online Hot Wallet.
-The exchange is accessed with a combination of strong passwords and 2-factor authentication which can also be used for withdrawals.
+The exchange is accessed with a combination of strong passwords and 2-factor authentication, which can also be used for withdrawals.
 However,

-Gemini is a centralized exchange and therefore has control over your cryptocurrencies with access to your private keys.
+Gemini is a centralized exchange that controls your cryptocurrencies with access to your private keys.
 This means you are entrusting a third party to look after and secure your coins.
-I’d personally recommend not to keep your crypto in an exchange that is a far more likely target for hackers.
+I’d personally recommend not keeping your crypto in an exchange that is a far more likely target for hackers.

 Gemini Supported Cryptocurrencies

 Originally Gemini only supported Bitcoin and Ethereum.
-However, has since increased the availability to 26 coins and 42 trading pairs including the likes of BTC, ETH, BCH, LTC, ZEC, OXT, DAI, BAT, and LINK.
-Plus FIAT markets such as USD, AUD, CAD, EUR, GBP, and HKD.
+However, has since increased the availability to 26 coins and 42 trading pairs, including BTC, ETH, BCH, LTC, ZEC, OXT, DAI, BAT, and LINK.
+Plus, FIAT markets include USD, AUD, CAD, EUR, GBP, and HKD.

 The Gemini exchange platform has a wide range of FAQs with helpful information to try to resolve any initial queries.
-However, if you need further assistance, you can also contact them via a customer support line (based in the US) or you can direct message them via Twitter.
+However, if you need further assistance, you can contact them via a customer support line (based in the US) or direct message them via Twitter.